AutoConfig Job Types

 The data source for backtesting is set with the "tickersFolder"

 parameter.
-Set it to the exact folder name where your collected ticker files are. i
+Set it to the exact folder name where your collected ticker files are located.

 - You can schedule multiple jobs for the same time, but if more than one job causes a configuration change, only the first to finish will apply its changes.
 The others must wait for another chance.

 to your job.
-However, use this option sparingly because it can significantly slow down Gunbot performance due to the large amount of data logged to the console. - AutoConfig may crash if you change the exchange for a ticker filtering job while using
+However, use this option sparingly, as it can significantly slow down Gunbot's performance due to the large amount of data logged to the console. - AutoConfig may crash if you change the exchange for a ticker-filtering job while using

-, or if you use a non-existent key in a state filter, among other things. - Pair state data for filtering is available from either exchange tickers or internal Gunbot memory.
-You can find information about which pair state data to filter on in the pairs state file located in the Gunbot /json folder.
+, or if you use a non-existent key in a state filter, among other potential issues. - Pair state data for filtering is available from either exchange tickers or internal Gunbot memory.
+You can find information about which pair state data to filter on in the pair state files located in the Gunbot

-- If you don't want Telegram notifications for a specific job, include
+folder. - If you do not want Telegram notifications for a specific job, include

-in that job. - You can filter almost any key/value pair in pair state files as long as they're on the first level and not inside additional arrays or objects.
+in that job. - You can filter almost any key/value pair in pair state files as long as they are at the first level and not inside additional arrays or objects.
 Use a custom filter if you need to access nested values.